agilepro/epiconsciousness/docs/Consciousness/consciousness-free-will.md

 Finally, your memories are stable for many years while the external world is experiencing chaos from the butterfly effect.
 Your memories run your thought which run your muscles.
 Because of quantum chaos, your actions dominate what happens around you.
 You really do make choices, you really do act upon the world in the way that you want, you really do have a will, but it all is determined.

+## Start of the Universe

+> we are the part of this universe and particles of the universe like electrons are in movement and even in our brain particles are in movement having interaction internally and externally that was fixed at the creation of this universe.
+We can't change anything.
+All decisions we take today was decided billions years ago in the creation of this universe.

+Fatalism is the idea that everything was fixed at the beginning of time.
+BUT several things work against that.
+First is quantum randomness.
+Second is that the universe is chaotic by nature (butterfly effect).
+While most interactions are determined, these two work to prevent fatalism.

+At the same time "you" are a bundle of memories and skills which are stable over long periods of time.
+You emerge and persist and as such have a causal role in the universe.
+While of course your desires are determined by those same memories, your ability to execute against those desires is a real thing.

+Remember that emergence allows for downward causation.
+You as an emergent structure, are part of the world, but at the same time, you cause certain aspects of what happens around you.